-The Annual Meeting of Stockholders of Cross Country Healthcare, Inc. (the "Company") will be held at the offices of Proskauer Rose LLP at 1585 Broadway, New York, New York 10036-8299 on Tuesday, May 11, 2004, at 9:00 a.m.
+The Annual Meeting of Stockholders of Cross Country Healthcare, Inc. (the "Company") will be held at the offices of Proskauer Rose LLP at 1585 Broadway, New York, New York 10036-8299 on Wednesday, May 11, 2005, at 9:00 a.m.
 Eastern Daylight Time for the following purposes:

-1. To elect nine directors;

-- 2. To approve and ratify the appointment of Ernst & Young LLP as the Company's independent accountants for the fiscal year ending December 31, 2004; and - 3.
+- 1. To elect nine directors; - 2.
+To approve and ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2005; and - 3.
 To transact such other business, if any, as may properly come before the meeting or any adjournment thereof.

-Stockholders of record at the close of business on March 15, 2004 are entitled to receive notice of, and to vote at, the Annual Meeting.
+Stockholders of record at the close of business on March 15, 2005 are entitled to receive notice of, and to vote at, the Annual Meeting.